The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Street in Alfama

-Alfama is the oldest part of Lisbon, where tiled buildings are perched along steep cobbled streets that stretch from the Sao Jorge castle to the Tagus River.
+Alfama is the oldest part of Lisbon, where tiled buildings are perched along steep cobbled streets that stretch from the Sao Jorge Castle to the Tagus River.

 Most people will tell you to ride the touristy Tram 28 here, but I actually wouldn't suggest doing this; Tram 28 is usually extremely crowded and is one of the places you're most likely to get pickpocketed in Lisbon.
 Instead, either walk the hills of the neighborhood, or use a ride share app like Uber if you need to.